rsenatorov/ml-gpt2-ohlcv/README.md

 | Direction accuracy @ 50 % confidence | 77.02 % (only 0.83 % of cases) |
 | Token accuracy @ 50 % confidence | 51.26 % |

 > **Note** These are *research* numbers.
 Real‑world trading incurs latency, slippage and exchange fees; live performance would be lower.
+The PnL was calculated assuming you bought at the open and exited at the close of the candle.

 ## What this repo does
 1. **Normalise** raw OHLCV CSVs with a 100‑bar, per‑row stochastic scaler.<br>